Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-02-12-modern-parenting-all-joy-and-no-fun.md

 <img class="photo-horiz" src="/images/2014/02/50615404.jpg" />

-<p Kids calling Santa,   1947, <a href="http://life.time.com/culture/photos-of-kids-on-the-phone-with-santa-christmas-1947/#6">Life Magazine</a></p>
+Kids calling Santa,   1947, <a href="http://life.time.com/culture/photos-of-kids-on-the-phone-with-santa-christmas-1947/#6">Life Magazine</a>

-<p A great interview recently on the <a href="http://www.npr.org/programs/fresh-air/">Fresh Air podcast</a> with Jennifer Senior, author of All Joy And No Fun: The Paradox Of Modern Parenthood.
-'Have we become a nation of Jeeves,' asks Senior, ' running after after all these little Bertie Woosters?'</p>
+A great interview recently on the <a href="http://www.npr.org/programs/fresh-air/">Fresh Air podcast</a> with Jennifer Senior, author of All Joy And No Fun: The Paradox Of Modern Parenthood.
+'Have we become a nation of Jeeves,' asks Senior, ' running after after all these little Bertie Woosters?'

 How I laughed, as I fluffed the children's pillow-protectors and polished the little bells they ring when their noses are itchy.